From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Introduction

+Our core idea is to set the approximation parameter $\varepsilon_t$ separately for each round $t$ to optimize the accuracy--stability trade-off exposed by our regret decomposition (see \cref{sec:bto}).
+Two quantities to be balanced are the approximation term $\varepsilon_t\OPT_t/t$ and the average-sensitivity term $\varphi(\varepsilon_t)/t$.
+In \cref{sec:adaptive-control}, we show that per-round optimization of $\varepsilon_t$ is sufficient for obtaining a regret bound of $\tilde O(\varphi^{\star}(\OPT_T))$, even though $\OPT_T$ is unknown in advance.\footnote{A standard way to adapt to such an unknown scale is a doubling trick.
+In the random-order model, however, extending the fixed-$\varepsilon$ framework of \citet{Dong2023-yh} via doubling is not straightforward.
+We discuss this obstruction in \cref{sec:doubling-trick}.} This adaptive choice of $\varepsilon_t$ introduces one additional requirement on the offline algorithm: in addition to the fixed-$\varepsilon$ average-sensitivity bound used by \citet{Dong2023-yh}, the output must be stable when the approximation parameter changes according to our rule for choosing $\varepsilon_t$ (\cref{assump:adaptive-pc-stability}).
+Still, this requirement is naturally satisfied by the offline algorithms used in our applications and those of \citet{Dong2023-yh}.\looseness=-1

-Our approach applies to all specific examples studied by \citet{Dong2023-yh}, namely, online $k$-means clustering, online low-rank matrix approximation, and online regression (see \cref{sec:dong-yoshida-applications}).
-Moreover, in \cref{sec:submodular}, we demonstrate its applicability to online submodular function minimization \citep{Hazan2012-hc,Ito2022-oy}, which was not covered in their work.
-Notably, the continuous extension of submodular functions, known as the \emph{Lovász extension}, is not smooth (nor self-bounding), making it a suitable example for showcasing the advantage of our framework.
-For this application, we obtain a small-loss regret bound of $\tilde O\prn[\big]{n^{3/4}\prn[\big]{1 + \OPT_T^{3/4}}}$ under the random-order model, where $n$ is the ground-set size.
-At a technical level, we leverage $(1\pm\varepsilon)$-cut sparsifiers for submodular hypergraphs \citep{Kenneth2024-pf} to design an offline algorithm with low average sensitivity.
-We expect that this approach serves as a guiding idea for bridging advances in sparsification and related techniques \citep{Cohen2017-th,Huang2020-cb,Jambulapati2023-hr,Jambulapati2024-by} with small-loss regret bounds in online learning in future developments.
-See \cref{subsec:guiding-idea} for further discussion.
+Importantly, our framework does not rely on linearity or smoothness assumptions on the loss functions, unlike most prior small-loss regret bounds (see \cref{sec:related-work}).
+It therefore yields small-loss regret bounds for a broad class of problems, including specific examples studied by \citet{Dong2023-yh}, such as online $k$-means clustering and online low-rank matrix approximation.
+Moreover, in \cref{sec:submodular}, we demonstrate its applicability to online submodular function minimization \citep{Hazan2012-hc,Ito2022-oy}, which was not covered by \citet{Dong2023-yh}.
+We obtain an $\tilde O\prn[\big]{n^3+n^{3/4}\OPT_T^{3/4}}$ regret bound, where $n$ is the ground-set size.
+This showcases the advantage of our framework, as the continuous extension of submodular functions, known as the \emph{Lovász extension}, is not smooth (nor self-bounding).
+At a technical level, we leverage $(1\pm\varepsilon)$-cut sparsifiers for \emph{submodular hypergraphs}~\citep{Kenneth2024-pf} to design an offline algorithm with low average sensitivity.
+As another example with non-smooth losses, \cref{sec:online-regression} shows an instantiation for online $\ell_1$ regression based on \emph{Lewis-weight sampling}~\citep{Parulekar2021-bm}.
+More broadly, \cref{subsec:guiding-idea} outlines a general recipe for deriving small-loss regret bounds from offline approximation algorithms based on widely studied algorithmic techniques, such as coresets, sketching, sampling, or sparsifiers, provided that these algorithms have bounded average sensitivity and parameter-change stability.\looseness=-1